 The BBC pointed to the warning for strong language before Lily Allen's set began, and the multiple apologies broadcast during and after songs which included fuck .

-included the producer's view that few children would be listening, the very clear signposting and apologies already given.
-However the BBC stated that in retrospect it believed Radio 1 should have stopped broadcasting live Lily Allen's set after the
+These included the producer's view that few children would be listening, the very clear signposting and apologies already given.
+However the BBC stated that in retrospect it believed Radio 1 should have stopped broadcasting live Lily Allen's set

 Ofcom Decision: Breach of rule 1.14

-the order and content of the performances, than if it was one for which it had negotiated the rights to broadcast.
-Also as Lily Allen's material was well known, and her use of strong language in performance well established, it was reasonably predictable
+example the order and content of the performances, than if it was one for which it had negotiated the rights to broadcast.
+Also as Lily Allen's material was well known, and her use of strong language in performance well established, it was

 In light of Ofcom's decision in 2011, we considered that the BBC should have been more aware of this risk when broadcasting the same event in 2014.
 We are concerned that it did not take more measures both before and during the broadcast to ensure